esphynox/eXit/README.md

 # eXit

 A replica of a text quest game that appeared in S4E11 of Mr. Robot series.
-Basically, that's a copy of [existing web-version of "eXit"](https://www.whoismrrobot.com/exit/) but written completely in Applesoft BASIC to be natively running on Apple ][ computers.
+Basically, that's a copy of [existing web-version of "eXit"](https://www.whoismrrobot.com/exit/) but written completely in Applesoft BASIC to be natively ran on Apple ][ computers.

 ## Getting Started